 For example, make sure downspouts are facing away from the structure.
-Gutter runoff should’t collect near the house, which could eventually cause leaks in your basement.
+Gutter runoff should not collect near the house, which could eventually cause leaks in your basement.
 If you see this, address it with your agent or the seller.

 “Check the pipes and gutters.
 Make sure they’re clean.
 Place air conditioner units on concrete blocks, above flood level.
 This will help protect your home and appliances,” says Rocco.

 What is a flood zone?

 Flood zones are a way of categorizing areas by the relative risk of flooding.
 Numerous factors, including terrain, waterways and local rainfall, among other factors, play into a given location’s flooding risk.
 This ranking system comes from FEMA and is based on how likely any given area will be flooded in a given year.
 Sites with a 1% or higher are deemed Special Flood Hazard Areas, known as SFHAs.
 It is not uncommon for higher flood risk areas to be both more likely to require flood insurance and to have more expensive rates for flood insurance.
 In places where flood damage insurance claims are more common, flood insurance tends to cost more.
 It’s always wise to know whether or not you’re buying a home within a flood zone.